pavopax/ranking-countries/code/README.md

-1. run scripts that begin with numbers, in that order

-2. then run any non-numbered scripts, in any order
+run in this order (note extension):

+    scrape-usn-data.py
+	make-wb-data.R
+	make-weforum-data.R
+	make-wingia-data.py
+	make-database.R

+these are helper files:

+	functions.R
+	header.R

-programs in subdirectories are exploratory, for now
+other programs ./ and in subdirectories are exploratory, for now